Welcome to PayPal!

 When your payment is funded by a debit or credit card and PayPal determines a currency conversion is necessary, you consent to and authorise PayPal to convert the currency in place of your debit or credit card issuer.

 In most cases, you may have the right to have your card issuer perform the currency conversion, if applicable for that card issuer and network.
-Currency preference selections may be presented to you in various forms, including a choice of which currency is used for the transaction, whether PayPal or your card issuer performs the conversion, or which conversion rate is used for the transaction, among others, and may be made available individually for each card and for each automatic payment agreement.
+Currency preference selections may be presented to you in various forms, including setting the currency of your card, a choice of which currency is used for the transaction, whether PayPal or your card issuer performs the conversion, or which conversion rate is used for the transaction, among others, and may be made available individually for each card and for each automatic payment agreement.
 If your card issuer converts the currency, your card issuer will determine the currency conversion rate and what fees they may charge.

 PayPal will always perform the conversion for transactions where your PayPal balance or linked bank account is the payment method.